Bound and autoionizing potential energy curves in the CH molecule: Theoretical outline

 The short-range R matrix obtained via Eq. (\ref{eq-Rmat-WE}) has indices of both open and closed channels.
 If we wish, we can transform it using a preliminary elimination procedure (closely related to the MQDT closed-channel elimination procedure), which neglects long-range multipole couplings at $r>r_0$:

 where $o$ and $c$ denote blocks of open and closed channels respectively and $W_c$ is a diagonal matrix of the asymptotically decaying (for negative energies) Whittaker functions evaluated at the closed-channel energies, using the R-matrix box radius and the respective electronic angular momenta. $W'_c$ is its derivative with respect to the electronic coordinate.
 In our derivation, we use the "energy-normalized" Whittaker functions\cite{Aymar_Greene_LKoenig_1996}, but the division $W_c/W'_c$ makes re-scaling by any $r$-independent constant irrelevant in implementation.
 We can select which closed channels we eliminate this way (e.g. we can keep weakly closed channels while eliminating the strongly closed ones).
 For the derivation of this formula, see the appendix.
+A note for readers less familiar with MQDT: this elimination of channels does not mean erasing physical information but merely decreasing the dimension of the R matrix by applying asymptotic boundary conditions.

 Upon obtaining the R matrix we transform it into the K matrix using the well-known relation \cite{Aymar_Greene_LKoenig_1996}

 where $\underline{f}$ and $\underline{g}$ are diagonal matrices of the regular and irregular Coulomb functions $f(\epsilon_i,l_i,r_0)$, $g(\epsilon_i,l_i,r_0)$.
 Primed quantities here and throughout denote an element-wise derivative with respect to the electronic coordinate, $r$.
 The pair $\{f,g\}$ is equal to the pair $\{s,-c\}$ in Seaton's work\cite{Seaton_2002}.
 These functions are well defined for all open channels and for weakly closed channels as long as $\epsilon_i > -1/(2l_i^2)$.
 For lower energies, the functions become complex.
 Thus, for closed channels with high $l$ values ($l\geq2$) that we do not eliminate, we replaced the pair $\{f,g\}$ with the rescaled $\{f^{\eta},g^{\eta}\}$,